huaminghuangtw/Weekly-Mindware-Update/README.md

 To always learn with the eyes of a child.

 To always be a student, as if to live forever.

----

-You can browse all issues at [huami.ng/wmu](https://huami.ng/wmu).

-If you find this project valuable, please consider supporting my work by [buying me a coffee](https://buymeacoffee.com/huaming.huang).

 ## Tools